 There are all kinds of standards and guidelines in computer forensics, few of which are universally accepted.
 The reasons for this include:

 - Standard-setting bodies can be tied to particular legislations

 - Standards are aimed either at law enforcement or commercial forensics, but not both

 - The authors of such standards are not accepted by their peers

 - High joining fees for professional bodies can discourage practitioners

 Many jurisdictions have no qualifying body to check the competence and integrity of computer forensics professionals.
 This means anyone can present themselves as a computer forensics expert, which in turn can lead to poor quality examinations and a negative view of the profession as a whole.

 At Forensic Control we are experts in computer forensics, so if you need any assistance please just drop us a message, and we’ll be happy to advise.
 Alternatively, you can book a computer investigation with one of our experienced computer forensics investigators.

-If you’re in the UK, we can also assist you with a Cyber Essentials certification.
-This certification will assure your customers and clients that your organisation is committed to keeping their data safe and secure.
+If you’re in the UK, we can also assist you with a Cyber Essentials certification or Cyber Essentials Plus.
+These certifications will assure your customers and clients that your organisation is committed to keeping their data safe and secure.